 Each wall and the corner of Mandawa seems to be the canvas of an artist…

-Town isn’t tourist friendly yet and many a times misguide people to wrong routes for the Havelis.
+- The town isn’t tourist-friendly yet and many a time misguides people to wrong routes for the Havelis.

-Ask if there is any entrance fee for the haveli before entering it.
+- Ask if there is an entrance fee for the haveli before entering it.
 Try to negotiate if you are an Indian tourist.

 From Churu, direct buses and taxis are available to Mandawa.
 If you would take a guide, Mandawa exploration just needs a day.
-From Mandawa , you can move 25 km to Nawalgarh.
+From Mandawa Village, you can move 25 km to Nawalgarh.